M-theory from the Superpoint: Introduction

-This is the precise way to say that the D0-brane cocycle on $\stringIIA$ comes from pulling back an ordinary 2-cocycle on $\R^{9,1|{\bf 16 + \bar{16}}}$.
-Clearly, we may think of this as a super $L_\infty$-theoretic reflection of the informal statement that D0-brane condensation in type IIA string theory leads to the growth of the 11th dimension of M-theory \cite[section 6]{Polchinski}.
+This is the precise way to say that the D0-brane cocycle on $\stringIIA$ comes from pulling back an ordinary 2-cocycle on $\R^{9,1|{\bf 16 + \bar{16}}}$, which in turn is extended to $\R^{10,1|{\bf 32}}$ by the same 2-cocycle.
+We may think of this as a super $L_\infty$-theoretic incarnation of the observation that D0-brane condensation in type IIA string theory leads to the growth of the 11th dimension of M-theory \cite[Remark 4.6]{FSS13}, as explained by Polchinski \cite[Section 6]{Polchinski}.

 This raises an evident question: Might there be a precise sense in which \emph{all} dimensions of spacetime originate from the condensation of some kind of 0-branes in this way?
-Is the brane bouquet possibly rooted in the super-point?
-Such that the ordinary super-Minkowski spacetimes, not just their higher brane condensate extensions, arise from a process of 0-brane condensation, ``from nothing''?
+Is the brane bouquet possibly rooted in the superpoint?
+Such that the ordinary super-Minkowski spacetimes, not just extended super-Minkowski spacetimes such as $\mathfrak{string}$ and $\mtwobrane$, arise from a process of 0-brane condensation ``from nothing''?

-Since the brane bouquet proceeds at each stage by forming \emph{maximal invariant} extensions, the mathematical version of this question is: Is there a sequence of \emph{maximal invariant} central extensions that start at the super-point and produce the super-Minkowski spacetimes in which super-strings and super-membranes exist?
+Since the brane bouquet proceeds at each stage by forming \emph{maximal invariant} extensions, the mathematical version of this question is: Is there a sequence of \emph{maximal invariant} central extensions that start at the super-point and produce the super-Minkowski spacetimes in which superstrings and supermembranes exist?

-To appreciate the substance of this question, notice that it is clear that every super-Minkowski spacetime is \emph{some} central extension of a superpoint (a fact amplified in \cite[section 2.1]{CAIB00}): the super-2-cocycle classifying this extension is just the super-bracket that turns two super-charges into a translation generator.
+To appreciate the substance of this question, notice that it is clear that every super-Minkowski spacetime is \emph{some} central extension of a superpoint \cite[Section 2.1]{CAIB00}: the super-2-cocycle classifying this extension is just the super-bracket that turns two supercharges into a translation generator.
 But there are many central extensions of superpoints that are nothing like super-Minkowski spacetimes.
-The question hence is whether the simple principle of consecutively forming \emph{maximal invariant} central extensions of super-Lie algebras (as opposed to more general central extensions) discovers spacetime.
+The question is whether the simple principle of consecutively forming \emph{maximal invariant} central extensions of super-Lie algebras (as opposed to more general central extensions) discovers spacetime.